-In the summer the fun doesn’t end.
+In the summer, the fun doesn’t end.
 You should still visit one of the mountains.
-In the summer these ski mountains turn into an awesome place for hiking or even mountain biking!
+In the summer, these ski mountains turn into awesome places for hiking or even mountain biking!

 I personally really enjoyed walking the trails from the top of Mt Seymour.
 You can drive all the way to the top parking lot and then choose from a variety of different hiking trails from there.
 Mystery Lake is a great short hike that can be done in an hour or so!